Noovolari/leapp/README.md

    * Remove the note whenever a fix is found.
    * @param command - the command to launch
    * @returns an {Observable<any>} to use for subscribing to success or error event on the command termination:
-   *          the default unix standard is used so 0 represent a success code, everything elese is an error code */ public execute(command: string, force?: boolean): Observable<any> {
+   *          the default Unix standard is used so 0 represent a success code, everything else is an error code */ public execute(command: string, force?: boolean): Observable<any> {
     return new Observable(